HardisonCo/.github/international/ecuador/ec-health/hms-agx/index.md

 ## Integration Points

-This document outlines how HMS-AGX is integrated with ec_Health systems in Ecuador.
+This document outlines how HMS-AGX is integrated with ec-health systems in Ecuador.